dfsp-spirit/freesurferformats/README.md

 ## A note to end users

 This low-level package provides file format readers for [FreeSurfer](http://freesurfer.net) neuroimaging data.
 Typically, you want to access not only individual files, but datasets of subjects stored in the standardized output structure of recon-all (your $SUBJECTS_DIR) when doing neuroimaging research.
 In that case, I highly recommend to use the high-level functions from the [fsbrain package](https://github.com/dfsp-spirit/fsbrain) instead of re-inventing the wheel.
+The fsbrain package is built on top of freesurferformats and provides high-level functions for working with the data of your study, including visualization of results on brain meshes.

 ## Supported formats